 To apply for this program, candidates must complete the online application form and include scanned copies of all original supporting documents.
 All documents must be in English or be submitted with a certified translation into English if written in another language.

 - Official copy of undergraduate degree equivalent to minimum 180 ECTS or certificate of enrollment with an approximate graduation date

 - 3 short essays (relating to your academic/professional experience, your reasons for choosing this program and your intercultural awareness)

 - 2 references (professional and/or academic).
 Family members or friends are not acceptable as referees

 - Scan of passport

 - Internationally recognized passport picture

-- OR Pearson Test of English Academic (PTE-A): 63 (minimum score of 59 in each section)
+- Pearson Test of English Academic (PTE-A): 63 (minimum of 59 in all bands)

 Please note that for your initial application we ask only for copies of documents.
 If you are accepted, we will then request to send digital certified copies that you will be asked to present during the induction week.
 More details about certified copies per nationality are explained on the application form.

 To ensure GEM is the right fit for you, you may be asked to participate in an interview.
 You will be notified if an interview is necessary after the Admission Board meets.